 Estimates and assumptions In case the Gross National Income per capita parameter is not available, PMI may determine alternative parameters as a substitute (e.g., GDP per capita).
-The classification of each market between income levels is performed based on the latest available World Bank report.
+The classification of each market between income levels is performed on a comparable basis, based on the World Bank report available at the time of the Sustainability Index target setting.

 As per above, reporting on the number of markets where PMI smoke-free products are available for sale.
-Country Income Level reports to be extracted from World Bank website.
+Country Income Level report extracted from World Bank website.

-Data Verification The proportion of markets where smokefree products are available for sale that are low- and middleincome markets, as published in PMI's 2023 Integrated Report, has been assured by PwC (limited assurance).
+Data verification The proportion of markets where smoke-free products are available for sale that are low- and middle-income markets, as published in PMI's Integrated Report 2024, has been assured by PwC (limited assurance).